Chocolate Peppermint Brownies

 Add a festive spin to your brownies this holiday season and bake peppermint brownies with chocolate ganache.
 These dessert bars are extra fudgy with just the right amount of mint flavor.
 They will be a hit at your Christmas parties!

-Christmas calls for candy canes and I will combine peppermint and chocolate wherever I can.
+Christmas calls for candy canes and I will combine peppermint and chocolate wherever I can (check out these peppermint crinkle cookies).
 When it comes to that flavor combo, these peppermint brownies are above and beyond.
 I used my fudgy brownie recipe to make a super chocolate-y brownie with peppermint flavor throughout.
 If that’s not enough, there is chocolate ganache on top, which acts as a frosting, and crushed candy canes as garnish!

 - Extra chocolate-y: This recipe uses melted chocolate, chocolate chips and cocoa for the ultimate fudgy texture.
 Then there is chocolate ganache topping!